pasquale90/pi-loop-console/files/info/rpi-setup.md

 For more details, see the [MCP23017 connections](#MCP23017-IO-expander) below.

 **IMPORTANT** : The IO expander uses the I2C protocol.
-You **must** have enabled the `i2c interface` on your machine and install `i2c-tools`.
+You **must** enable the `i2c interface` on your machine and install `i2c-tools`.

 ## Potentiometers

-Potentiometers are connected to analog to digital circuit of MCP3008.
+Potentiometers are connected to the analog-to-digital circuit of MCP3008.
 For a detailed overview of the connections, see the [MCP3008 connections](#MCP3008-AD-converter) below.

 ## LEDs